Dynamite00/Dynamite00/README.md

 ### Hello 👋

-Welcome to HyeonKyo Uhm's Github!
+Welcome to HyeonKyo Uhm's Github !

-I am studying programming language and CS basic knowledge to become a programmer.
+I am studying programming language and cs basic knowledge to become a programmer,

 Right now I feel that I am lacking a lot, but I am working hard and will achieve it.

-When I am stressed, I relieve it by reading a book or going out for a walk. 🏃🏻‍♂️📘
+When I am stressed, I spend my time reading a book or going out for a walk. 🏃🏻‍♂️📘

 ## 📢 Profile
 - Uhm Hyeon Kyo